Metabolic syndrome is a health condition that everyone's talking about.

 Indeed, metabolic syndrome seems to be a condition that many people have, but no one knows very much about.
 It's also debated by the experts -- not all doctors agree that metabolic syndrome should be viewed as a distinct condition.

-So what is this mysterious syndrome, which also goes by the scary-sounding name syndrome X, and should you be worried about it?
+So what is this mysterious syndrome, which also goes by the name “insulin resistance syndrome” or the scary-sounding name "syndrome X," and should you be worried about it?

 Understanding Metabolic Syndrome